Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Risk taxonomy: location-data provenance failures

 Table~\ref{tab:taxonomy} summarises recurring failure modes across the sectors in Section~\ref{sec:sectors} and annotates, for each mode, which axis or axes are primarily violated (C, E, K, G).
 Figure~\ref{fig:provenance_layers} illustrates how these failure modes arise across layers of location-data provenance, from physical signals to governance frameworks.
 A notable pattern in Table~\ref{tab:taxonomy} is that governance integrity (G) is implicated in most failure modes, reflecting that the bottleneck is often not the absence of signals, but the inability to audit and contest them across organisational boundaries.
 In many cases, evidence plausibly exists and may even be trustworthy, yet legitimate third parties cannot access, interpret, or audit it in time.
 The EU's implementation of the DSA shows a shift from ad hoc transparency toward structured evidence channels.
 Delegated Regulation (EU)~2025/2050 sets procedures and technical conditions for vetted researchers' access to Very Large Online Platforms (VLOPs) and Search Engines (VLOSEs) data, including a Commission-hosted portal and, where needed, secure processing environments \autocite{regdel2025_2050}, while Implementing Regulation (EU)~2024/607 establishes AGORA as the information-sharing system supporting supervision and enforcement \autocite{regimpl2024_607}.
 These instruments do not solve provenance on their own, but they demonstrate that auditability under constrained access and data protection requirements is now an institutional expectation.
 Enforcement practice also makes clear that evidence access is not optional.
 In December 2025, the Commission issued its first DSA non-compliance fine against X, citing failures including advertising repository transparency and researchers' access to public data \autocite{ec2025fine_x}.
 The effect for location-data provenance is direct, because when critical evidence is concentrated in a small number of intermediaries, sovereignty-relevant and public oversight depends on enforceable interfaces for scrutiny and contestation.

 Two implications follow.
-First, provenance cannot be reduced to a single signal source or a single attestation event.
+First, because the failure modes combine claim, evidence, control, and governance failures, provenance cannot be reduced to a single signal source or a single attestation event.
 Robust governance requires evidence objects that remain interpretable across heterogeneous artefacts and organisational boundaries.
 Second, provenance must be compatible with privacy and proportionality.
 If institutions respond by defaulting to indiscriminate retention or pervasive surveillance, the result will be brittle compliance, contested legitimacy, and weak portability across sectors.
 Finally, new content provenance standards, driven by initiatives such as the C2PA, can strengthen transparency for media objects by structuring signed manifests of creation and modification actions \autocite{c2pa2024spec}.
 However, content provenance alone does not establish territorial credibility and is still vulnerable to manipulation of location signals, scene spoofing (e.g. AI generated imagery), and governance opacity.
 In this paper, it is treated as a complementary building block that can be composed with location-data provenance, rather than as a substitute for it.

 The next section translates Table~\ref{tab:taxonomy} into design expectations for a next-generation digital trust infrastructure, focusing on contestability, privacy-preserving verification, cross-border interoperability, and auditability aligned with EU governance obligations.